gaissmai/bart/README.md

 	return
 }
 ```

-Perhaps a future Go version that supports SIMD instructions for the [4]uint64 vectors
+A future Go version that supports SIMD intrinsics for the `[4]uint64` vectors will
-will make the algorithm even faster on suitable hardware.
+probably allow the algorithm to be made even faster on suitable hardware.

 The BART algorithm is also excellent for determining whether two tables
 contain overlapping IP addresses, just in a few nanoseconds.